 If you're a fan of extreme heat, hot peppers and world records, then you're about to jump for joy because a new chile pepper officially qualifies to become the newest hottest pepper based on Scoville heat units alone.
-Hobby chili grower Mike Smith, of North Wales, UK, recently unleashed his latest creation: the world's hottest chili pepper, one so spicy and super hot, it could literally kill someone who eats it.
+Hobby chili grower Mike Smith, of North Wales, UK, recently unleashed his latest creation: the world's hottest chilli pepper, one so spicy and super hot, it could literally kill someone who eats it.
 Now that's some spicy food!

 As the Daily Post reports, Smith's Dragon's Breath chili, honoring the mythology of its birth country of Wales, measures nearly 2.5 million on the Scoville scale, the standard measure of the spicy heat, or pungency, of chili peppers and other tongue-tingling foods.
 You probably won't find this pepper in a hot sauce anytime soon, though stranger things have happened.

 Listen as Mike Smith talks about his new pepper that's guaranteed to be a shoo-in as a hot chili world record holder for the Guinness Book of World Records.

 The hottest peppers in the world are the Komodo Dragon Chili Pepper, Trinidad Moruga Scorpion, Naga Viper pepper, Infinity Chilli, Naga Morich, the Bhut jolokia (the ghost pepper), and the Spanish Naga Chili, sitting between 855,000 and 2.4M on the Scoville heat units scale.

 For a little perspective, the smoky-hot poblano pepper measures about 1,000 to 1,500 on the heat intensity scale (about 30 percent as hot as a jalapeño pepper).
-Bell peppers rank at zero on the Scoville scale.
+Bell peppers rank at zero on the Scoville unit scale.

 The spicy jalapeño measures between 2,500 and 8,000, and the tongue-blistering habanero pepper charts between 100,000 and 350,000 on the Scoville scale.